mongodb/specifications/source/unified-test-format/unified-test-format.rst

     created.
 The YAML file SHOULD use an `alias node`_ for a client entity's ``id`` field (e.g. ``client: *client0``).

-  - ``sessionOptions``: Optional document.
+  - ``sessionOptions``: Optional object.
 Map of parameters to pass to `MongoClient.startSession <../source/sessions/driver-sessions.rst#startsession>`__ when creating the session.
 Supported options are defined in the following
     specifications: